 To promote understanding through research, debate and education across the UK’s nations and regions.
 We support those who are already, or could become, Britain’s leading talents on China.

 We deliver impact by behaving, at all times, as a system builder.
 Our mission is best served by working with individuals and organisations who share our interest in the future of UK China relations.

-Our goal is to drive curiosity and stimulate questioning in government, business and civil society, in order to help people across all of the UK answer the question of how to best understand and engage with China.
+Our goal is to drive curiosity and stimulate questioning in government, business and civil society, in order to help people across the UK answer the question of how to best understand and engage China.